RTEMS/rtems-docs/c-user/barrier_manager.rst

 .. _rtems_barrier_wait:

-.. index:: obtain a barrier
-.. index:: lock a barrier
+.. index:: wait at a barrier
 .. index:: rtems_barrier_wait

 BARRIER_WAIT - Wait at a barrier